klange/toaruos/README.md

     make run            # to run qemu with the proper arguments
     # Or, if you have KVM...
     make kvm            # to run qemu in KVM mode
+    # If you happen to have a complete LaTeX CJK package, you can also
+    # build the docs, and thus everything:
+    make docs
+    make

 This will build the kernel and the ramdisk.